anushk4/Simple-Assembler-and-Simulator/README.md

 # Floating point
 Following have been added to Assembler and Simulator to handle floating point numbers:

-- Functions for conversions of binary to decimal and vice versa.
+- Functions for conversions from standard binary floating point representation to decimal and vice versa.

 - Functions to implement addf, subf and movf.